withastro/docs/src/pages/en/reference/cli-reference.md

 ### `astro build`

 Builds your site for deployment.
-By default, this will generate static files in to a `dist/` directory.
+By default, this will generate static files and place them in a `dist/` directory.
 If [SSR is enabled](/en/guides/server-side-rendering/), this will generate the necessary server files to serve your site.

 ### `astro preview`